shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 7. Mind map of Flashcards
 ### Non-functional Requirements
 ### Summary
 - The user will have the ability to input flashcards to create a mind map.
-The starting point is the map while the flashcards are the branches.
+- The starting point is the map while the flashcards are the branches.
 The system will prompt the user to input a
 - starting map and will ask the user to input flashcards as the branches.
 ### Actors
 - User
 ### Preconditions
 - User is logged in
-- Had flashcards
+- Has flashcards
 ### Triggers
 - User requires Mind Map to visualize their flashcards
 ### Primary Sequence